 There you have it.
-For those students bothered with questions such as “what is a narrative essay” or “what is narrative writing” the information provided above will assist you to know what a narrative essay is and what is involved in writing it.
+For those students bothered with questions such as “what is a narrative essay” or “what is narrative writing” the information provided above will assist you to know what a narrative essay, as well as descriptive essay, is and what is involved in writing it.
 You are supposed to narrate a story that has a specific point to be made.
 Your audience has to get a vivid idea or learn a lesson from your paper.
 Also, make use of emotional language.

 Additionally, in case you’re swamped with a lot of assignments and don’t have time to write your narrative paper assignment, you can simply go online with your “how to write a narrative essay” question, and you’ll get assistance.